siyuan668/siyuan668.github.io/readme.md

 ## About Me

 I'm Siyuan Huang, a high school student passionate about learning and exploring deep learning and reinforcement learning to resolve environmental issues.
-I am excited to explore the latest technologies and innovations that shape our world in order to create sustainable solutions
+I am excited to explore the latest technologies and innovations that shape our world in order to create sustainable solutions.

 ## My Projects